You and I are question-askers, stone-turners, explorers.

 I thank the Lord for cultivating a love of culture through the

 diverse neighborhoods, schools, and churches of my childhood.

 In adulthood, I’ve traveled to more than a dozen nations

-and befriended internationals through teaching and regular life in my home city.
+and befriended internationals through teaching, volunteer work, and regular life in my home city.

 Now, my husband and I are on mission to raise our three suburban American kids

 to be curious and compassionate citizens of the world.